Maps

 Major/Minor Requirements

-Students studying abroad for a semester or year must study on a program approved for their major, minor, or area of significant academic concentration as study abroad should complement a student’s degree program with an emphasis on advanced work within those areas.
+Students studying abroad for a semester or year must study on a program approved for their major, minor, or area of significant academic concentration, as studying abroad should complement a student’s degree program with an emphasis on advanced work within those areas.

-To ensure that students have adequate preparation in the field they propose to study abroad, it is vital that a student has a solid academic foundation as demonstrated by coursework.
-Some departments require the completion of specific courses or a certain number of upper-level courses in their department prior to studying abroad.
+To ensure that students have adequate preparation in the field they propose to study abroad, a student must have a solid academic foundation as demonstrated by coursework.
+Some departments require the completion of specific courses or a certain number of upper-level courses in their department before studying abroad.

 Active Enrollment